MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Pwsh.md

 On Windows, this switch does nothing.

 > [!IMPORTANT]
 > This parameter must come first to start PowerShell as a login shell.
+This
-> Passing this parameter in another position will be ignored.
+> parameter is ignored if it is passed in another position.

 To set up `pwsh` as the login shell on UNIX-like operating systems: